min2ha/ukwa-site/content/target/43010/index.en.md

   "subject": "EU Referendum"
 }

-# The socialist case against the EU: TUSC tour continues

 Reports on TUSC meetings campaigning to leave the EU and up coming dates across the UK.